Is this the man to change Ethiopia?

 "We hope Mr Abiy understands well the public's demand for change.... [and] guessing from various speeches he personally made, Mr Abiy seems to be someone who has a sympathetic view of those demands."

-But Bekele Gerba, deputy head of the Oromo Federalist Congress, who was released from prison earlier this year, pointed out that the power to make changes, like lifting the state of emergency, may not lie with Mr Abiy.
+But Bekele Gerba, deputy head of the Oromo Federalist Congress, who was released from prison earlier this year, pointed out that the power to make changes may not lie with Mr Abiy.

 "What I think will determine the country's fate is how much the military and intelligence community work with and obey the new prime minister, how much they'll become faithful to the constitution.
 So things must be seen from this perspective," he said.

-What do the people think?
+What do people think?

-The enormity of the task ahead has not passed by residents living around the country - and like many of the opposition leaders, the state of emergency imposed after Mr Hailemariam resigned in February was at the very top.

-Kibour Gena, a businessman who lives in the capital Addis Ababa, told the BBC: "There are priority assignments forwarded by the party that await the new PM; and at the top of his list of priorities will be the state of emergency and bringing peace.

-"In order to bring sustainable development and ensure fruitful, long-lasting efforts in the country, peace is of primary importance.
-So it is necessary to look whether the state of emergency restores or hinders peace."

-But there seems to be some confidence he can fulfil those tasks.

-Mohamed Ali, who lives in Weldia, in Amhara region, said he and his friends had been waiting all night for the news, which came at midnight.
+Mohamed Ali, who lives in Weldia, in Amhara region, welcomed Mr Abiy's decision to lift the state of emergency.

 "Every one of us was happy for Abiy Ahmed," he said.
 "We believe that he will restore peace and stability in the country.
 I was extremely happy.
 I hope that he will manage to make a difference, especially among the youth."

-Mebratu Dubale, who lives in Hawassa (in Southern Nations, Nationalities and Peoples Region), added: "I know he is qualified given his level of education as well as his experiences and his determination in that regard.
+Mebratu Dubale, who lives in Hawassa in the south, added: "I know he is qualified given his level of education as well as his experiences and his determination in that regard.

 "He will be able to finish what was started and lead the country towards a better direction than the one we are currently in."